 Not only that an unrestrained pet is a distraction, but you may also need to take your hands off the wheel to push them out of the way; they may try and climb onto your lap, you may turn round to reassure them or see what they’re up to.

 If you have a bump, they may jump out of the vehicle when the door is opened, causing a hazard to other drivers. that’s why a seat belt harness, pet carrier, dog cage or boot grill is essential

 So what is the law on dogs in cars?
 Let’s take a look and also how to travel safely with your canine companion.

-What UK Law Actually States about Dogs in Cars
+UK Law Regarding Dogs in Cars